ignite/cli/docs/guide/blog.md

 )
 ```

+When a `Post` message is sent to the `AppendPost` function, four actions occur:

-`AppendPost` given a `Post` should do four things: get the number of posts in the store (count), add a post by using the count as an ID, increment the count, and return the count.
+- Get the number of posts in the store (count)
+- Add a post by using the count as an ID
+- Increment the count
+- Return the count

+## Write Data to the Store

-Let's draft the `AppendPost` function in `x/blog/keeper/post.go`:
+Now, after the `import` section, draft the `AppendPost` function in the `x/blog/keeper/post.go` file:

 ```go
 // func (k Keeper) AppendPost() uint64 {